DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 ---

 > [!IMPORTANT]
 > When prototyping on a breadboard, use short jumper cables and ensure all connections are secure.
 Poor-quality wires or loose connections can cause the display to render incorrectly, often showing distorted colors such as green or yellow across the image.
+Soldering the connections as shown in the above image is recommended.

 ---